Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

  ---
  `linux_configuration` block supports the following:
- - `admin_password` - (Optional) The Password which should be used for the local-administrator on this Virtual Machine.
-Changing this forces a new resource to be created.
  - `admin_username` - (Required) The username of the local administrator on each Orchestrated Virtual Machine Scale Set instance.
 Changing this forces a new resource to be created.
  - `computer_name_prefix` - (Optional) The prefix which should be used for the name of the Virtual Machines in this Scale Set.
 If unspecified this defaults to the value for the name field.
 If the value of the name field is not a valid `computer_name_prefix`, then you must specify `computer_name_prefix`.
 Changing this forces a new resource to be created.
  - `disable_password_authentication` - (Optional) When an `admin_password` is specified `disable_password_authentication` must be set to `false`.
 Defaults to `true`.